Icelandic VAT on digital services

-Iceland subjected foreign providers of electronic services to VAT from 1 November 2011.
+Iceland subjected foreign providers of electronic/digital services to VAT from 1 November 2011.

 Services delivered via the internet or other electronic networks subject to VAT include:

 - Downloads or streaming movies, music, software and images

 - Automated databased services

 - Online news and journals

 - Website hosting and webpage hosting